 By the BBB Institute and FINRA staff

-This article is the second in a series on the emerging world of digital assets.
-Additional articles explore Initial Coin Offerings, digital tokens, the virtual currency regulatory landscape, and tips to avoid fraud and scams in this area.
+This article is part of a series on the emerging world of digital assets.
+Additional articles explore Initial Coin Offerings, digital tokens, the virtual currency regulatory landscape and tips to avoid fraud and scams in this area.

 You can't discuss virtual currencies for very long without bumping into references to "blockchain."
 As we explained in our introductory article, blockchain is the technology that powers Bitcoin and many other virtual currencies.
 In the case of Bitcoin, blockchain functions through the participation of many individuals who offer their computing power to maintain the peer-to-peer Bitcoin network, which sends and receives bitcoins.

 blockchain technology, and

 Blockchain has captured the attention of many people that view it as an emerging and potentially transformative technology.
 Unfortunately, fraudsters love to jump on emerging trends, including blockchain technology, and aggressively target consumers with a variety of scams.

 Some basic information about blockchain can help you recognize and avoid investment schemes that might reference blockchain technology in an attempt to lure you into sending money.